Surface-tension-driven evolution of a viscoplastic liquid coating the interior of a cylindrical tube: Model Formulation

 \subsection{Solution methods}

 When solving both the thin-film and long-wave equations, we choose the domain length to be $L=\sqrt{2}\upi$.
 This length corresponds to the half-wavelength of the most unstable mode in the Newtonian linear stability analysis \citep{hammond_nonlinear_1983}.
 The instability in the viscoplastic problem is inherently nonlinear, but this choice for $L$ allows direct comparison to previous literature on the Newtonian and viscoelastic versions of the problem \citep[e.g.][]{gauglitz_extended_1988,halpern_effect_2010}.
 We found that small changes in $L$ do not qualitatively affect our results so $L=\sqrt{2}\upi$ can be considered a representative domain length.
 The form of perturbation in the initial conditions, \eqref{LWICs} or \eqref{TFICs}, then corresponds to the single unstable Fourier mode that exists in the domain.
 In the long-wave theory, $\delta$ is defined as the ratio of tube radius $a$ to a typical axial lengthscale.
 If that axial lenthscale is taken to be the wavelength of the initial disturbance, then $\delta=1/(2L)=1/(2\sqrt{2}\upi)$.
 Shorter wavelength structures also develop in the thin-film and long-wave simulations (cf. capillary waves discussed in §\ref{section:TFnumsim}), testing the validity of the long-wave theory.
 Pending validation by computations of the full problem \eqref{gammadotdefn}-\eqref{stokessideBCs}, we anticipate that our results provide a good approximation to the true behaviour, with additional accuracy gained from retaining the exact expression for $\hat{\kappa}$ in \eqref{LWpressuregrad}.
+We do not observe any significantly different behaviour when applying periodic boundary conditions at the sides of the domain compared to the boundary conditions \eqref{LWsideBCs2} or \eqref{TFsideBCs}, validating our use of the latter in all the results presented.